 What does the community think?

-There has been mixed feelings when it comes to the London network upgrade, mainly concerning transaction fees.
+There have been mixed feelings when it comes to the London network upgrade, mainly concerning transaction fees.
 Although miners are preparing for an end to Proof of Work with Ethereum 2.0, this update significantly altered the fees miners receive.
 This reduction may potentially lead to a decrease in the profits that miners make.
 Another concern is that Ethereum mining could become more centralized.
 Some argue that only the largest miners with the lowest energy costs will be able to operate at a profit.

 While we can’t say for sure, the deflationary mechanisms could raise the price of ETH.
 Such expectation could be related to the fact that, after the update, Ethereum has begun burning the ETH base fee of all blockchain transactions.